 These SI's are made or proposed for consideration under the UK Parliament's negative procedure.
 This means that the SI's do not require active approval by UK Parliament.
 Instead they would commence automatically without delay on a designated date, unless a motion to annul them is made (typically within 40 sitting days of the SI being laid).
 Most of the SI's are designated to come into force either at 11 pm on 29 March 2019 or a date to be appointed by the Treasury (i.e. the date of EU exit).

-For assistance in ensuring compliance with customs and trade rules, please contact a member of our EU, Trade & Competition team.
+For assistance in ensuring compliance with customs and trade rules, please contact a member of our International Trade and Customs.

 A list of the legislation and explanatory memoranda relating to customs, VAT and excise in the event that there is "no deal" Brexit.